 You will find a mix of paved and dirt trails that are less than a mile lone.
 The trails are not too long or difficult for little legs and tired adults.

 Along the paved trail, you’ll find interactive pit stops.
 Some will ask you to identify the tracks in the pavement, the smells in a box, or to stop and listen to bird calls.

 If you stay on the paved trail, you’ll find a couple more active pit stops for kids.
 There are things to climb through, climb under, over, etc. It’s great for working on their gross motor skills, but let’s be real.
 We’re happy to have yet another thing to help tire kids out.

 Throughout the year, there are themed activities to spice up your next visit.
-In March, there’s a gnome hunt that we tried this year.
+In the spring, there’s usually a gnome hunt, that’s pretty fun.
 You search for little statues hidden throughout the woods, using clues and a map to help you.

 Into the woods